fokklz/165-ski-service-management-no-sql/README.md

 The database will have to be restarted for the changes to take effect.

+## Postman Tests

+To run the Postman tests, open the Postman application and import the `SkiService-Management.postman_collection.json` file located in the `files` directory of the project.
+The collection contains a set of tests that can be run to verify the functionality of the API.

+The collection is configured to automatically run the tests in the correct order it will use docker by default (ensure its running).
+You can change this behavior inside the collection variables.

+Right click on the collection and select `Run Collection` to start the tests.
+Ensure to set a minimum of 200ms delay between requests to avoid collisons.

 ## Backup & Restore

 to simplify the creation of a Backup or Restore there are scripts in place which can be used to create a backup of the database.

 To run any of these scripts ensure that you have the mongodb tools installed ([Tutorial](https://www.mongodb.com/docs/database-tools/installation/installation-windows/)) and that the folder is added to your `PATH` variable.
-If you are using docker you can skip this step.

 ### Backup